 My kids look back on their childhood and know they were loved.
 They felt it then, and they still do today.
 I’m still obsessed with lists, but they also know I will stop what I’m doing to be there for them.
 Each of my kids has a story of a time when I stopped and made an impact on their lives.
 I get a little emotional when they recall these memories because I remember them too, and feel grateful to know it made a difference.

 Don’t Discredit Dad

 I know.
 We’re talking about motherhood, but Dad is pretty important!
 Sure, he might have been a little uncomfortable when the bundle of joy first came home from the hospital, and maybe he wasn’t a natural during the toddler phase.
-But dad’s speak a special language when it comes to the children.
+But dad speaks a special language when it comes to your kids.